-• Question count: 5 questions, of which Q1 is a scale drawing, Q2 and Q3 are classify-the-quantity lists, Q4 reads a figure, and Q5 is a true or false set on collinearity.
+• Question count: 5 questions - Q1 is a scale drawing, Q2 and Q3 classify quantities, Q4 reads a figure, and Q5 is a true or false set on collinearity.

 Vector Algebra Exercise 10 1 NCERT Solutions - Class 12 Maths